hpfem/hermes/doc/src/about-hermes.rst

 --------------------------------

 This user documentation can be found in the directory doc/.
 Type "make html" there to build it.
-The HTML pages can then be displayed by typing "firefox _build/html".
+The HTML pages can then be displayed by typing "firefox _build/html", "chromium-browser _build/html" or similar.

 To compile the C++ reference manual for Hermes2D, go to 'hermes2d/doc.cpp/'.
 There type "doxygen hermes2d.lib-real.doxyfile" to build references for the